-Recommendation for customer (HDO): No user account management by customer.
+Recommendation for customer (HDO): No user account management by customer (HDO).
 Stryker’s customer can access the Nurse Station web application using the credentials provided by Stryker.

 05 Access control policy and management

-SmartMedic Solution Component: Device, Tablet and Nurse Station Application
+SmartMedic Solution Components: Device, Tablet and Nurse Station Application

-Existing Security Features: Only Stryker’s service engineer is authorized to access the SmartMedic solutions component whenever needed, at the time of maintenance.
+Existing Security Features: Only Stryker’s service engineer has authorization to access the SmartMedic solutions components (device, tablet) whenever needed, at the time of maintenance.
 The tablet is placed inside an enclosure.
 Access to the tablet is only provided to Stryker Service Personnel.
 Stryker’s customer is only authorized to access the Nurse Station web application.
-Stryker will provide the personnel with authentication credentials for the same.
+Stryker provides the personnel with authentication credentials for the same.

 Recommendation for customer (HDO): Stryker’s customer can access the Nurse Station web application using the credentials provided by Stryker.
 The management of physical security aspects of the HDO's IT system, networks and other configuration items is a key responsibility of the HDO's IT network management.

 06 Security Awareness Training

-SmartMedic Solution Component: Device, Tablet and Nurse Station Application
+SmartMedic Solution Components: Device, Tablet and Nurse Station Application

-Recommendation for customer (HDO): Customer aware and train the user .
-Only Stryker’s service engineer is authorized to access the SmartMedic solutions component device whenever needed, at the time of maintenance.
-HDO is not allowed to access and manage the device and tablet component.
+Recommendation for customer (HDO): Customer (HDOs) responsibility to be aware and train the appropriate user .
+Only Stryker’s service engineer has authorization to access the SmartMedic solutions component (device) whenever needed, at the time of maintenance.
+The access and management of the device and tablet is not provided for HDO.

 HDO’s user can access the Nurse Station web application using the credentials provided by Stryker and can log out of the system whenever the Nurse Station application is not in use.

 All network connections are considered in determining appropriate security controls.
 The HDO IT team will provide a secure encrypted channel such as wireless connection like Wi-Fi (consider authentication protocols supported, such as WPA2 EAP-TLS) for the communication between the SmartMedic solution’s components i.e., the tablet and the Stryker cloud.